-Inding for the MACC is provided by the cooperators within the Interagency Agreement.
+unding for the MACC is provided by the cooperators within the Interagency Agreement.
 Staff are paid by the employing agency.
 All Forest Service employees are paid and managed by the Wayne National Forest.
+One logistics dispatcher position is paid by the National Park Service.
 The Assistant Center Manager position is paid by the Pennsylvania Department of Forestry.

 The Mid-Atlantic Compact, under their Compact agreement, supports the MACC by each member contributing a portion of the Assistant Center Manager's salary and the rental costs of the MACC dispatch space to the Pennsylvania State Forestry who manages the position and the rental agreement.
-The Forest Service also pays for supplies, equipment, and overtime for the MACC.
+The Forest Service pays for equipment, and overtime for the MACC employees.
+The US Fish & Wildlife Service pays for supplies up to a designated amount.
 The three Forests served by the MACC contribute equally to the support of the center.
 All orders for dispatchers to support the MACC are ordered on the Forest Service Regional support code.
+NPS/NCR will supply standard staff shirts for the PA-MACC staff in lieu of a financial transaction.